 A bleach bath only stays in the hair for about five minutes.

-Definitely!
-The bleach bath is usually mixed with shampoo.
+Definitely yes!
+The bleach is usually mixed with shampoo.
+So you need to rinse it.

 A bleach bath will lighten orange hair, so you might end up with an orange-ish blond color.